ROCm/MIOpen/docs/conceptual/tuningdb.rst

 A key element for ensuring the best performance is to do tuning on the shapes used by your model.
 MIOpen uses the following to decide upon the best solver to be used for a requested convolution:

-* User DB.
-This stores results of previous tuning and by default is found in ~/.config/miopen though this can be changed.
+* User DB:  This stores the results of previous tunings and by default is found in "~/.config/miopen", although this can be changed.
 * System DB.
 This is part of the MIOpen install files and has specific shapes that the MIOpen team have saved tuning choices.
 * Heuristics.
 This is a model trained on the shapes and solvers so that it picks the best solver and parameters.
   The goal is that this is within 90% of what can be achieved by specific tuning for the given shape,